arthurCollard/leagues-plan/Leagues Plan.md

 33) Go downstairs and run north of the castle, to farming patch
 34) Buy rake and rake the patch (+10)
 35) Get forestry backpack
-36) Bank all but wool and coins and runes, and axe
+36) Bank, keep wool, coins, hammer, tinderbox, runes, and axe
 37) Buy ~10 wines
 38) Take wool to ned and get a rope made (+10)
 39) Insult aggie (+10)